Deden-77/bracelet-digital-evenementiel/README.md

 - Acessibility: Everyone should be able to use the system
 - Speed: Usage of the system should be fast and easy, not to slow down operations (for example at the bar, or at the entrance)

-## Authors thank
+## Contributing

-Thank you to the BDE Eiffel for supporting this project.
+You can contibute to this project, feel free to open an issue or a pull request.
+Also add your name in the credits below !

-## A project made by
+### A project made by
 - Deden (Project initiative, software design, software developpement)
 - Yehoudi ?
 (Wristband design)
 - Angelo ?
 (Electronic)
-- Enzo Afonso (Existing)
+- Enzo Afonso (Saying that the project will never be done is motivating)

+### Special Thanks to
+- BDE Eiffel for supporting this project.